 Gold purity is measured using the karat system, marked as “k”, “K” or “Kt”, on a scale from 0 to 24, the latter being the purest form with no other metals mixed.
 The higher the karatage, the purer the gold.

-It is worth mentioning that despite what the name implies, solid gold jewellery is rarely made of pure gold.
+It is worth mentioning, despite what the name implies, solid gold jewellery is rarely made of pure gold.
 It usually consists of pure gold and alternative metals such as silver, zinc, nickel and other alloys.

 Keep in mind that hallmarks on older heirloom pieces may not be visible due to wear and previous repairs, meaning you should investigate further than just visual inspection.
 Moreover, in some cases, the jewellery never got a stamp because hallmarking became common in the 1950s.